Expertium/expertium.github.io/RedditBot.md

 ![Data Augmentation kitten](https://github.com/user-attachments/assets/91a05e74-918c-4255-9796-be22b9fb8aff)

 Doing this with text is, unfortunately, much harder.
-So in order to make more data, I fed all 1,272 texts to GPT-4o-mini and asked it to rephrase them.
+But thankfully, large language models exist!
+So in order to make more data, I fed all 1,495 texts to GPT-4o-mini and Claude 3 Haiku and asked them to rephrase texts for me.
 Example:

 ![GPT-4o-mini rephrasing](https://github.com/user-attachments/assets/e78b49ba-1e5a-4be5-84f5-6b6f91f03b3f)

-This doubled the size of the dataset, from 1,272 texts to 2,544 texts.
+This trippled the size of the dataset, from 1,495 texts to 4,485 texts.

-Thankfully, that's the only step that I had to do manually.

 **Can I get more data?**